Fragmented Disc Surgery

 - And more

-Should these non-surgical treatments prove ineffective or the condition grows gradually worse, fragmented disc surgery may be considered.
-The team of spine surgeons at Laser Spine Institute (LSI) offers a compelling alternative, endoscopic spine surgery, which offers many benefits over traditional open back or open neck surgery.
+Should these non-surgical treatments prove ineffective, or if the condition grows gradually worse, fragmented disc surgerymay be considered.
+The team of spine surgeons at Laser Spine Institute offers a compelling alternative, minimally invasive spine surgery, which offers many benefits over traditional open neck or open back surgery.

 The difference is in the precision.
-Where open back surgery requires a large initial cut, muscle dissection, tissue trauma, and disc removal, at LSI, we utilize state-of-the-art, computer-assisted laser technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
-We are able to accomplish this through a very small incision in the back or neck.
-The result is a procedure that is less painful, less risky, and requires less rehabilitation.
+Where open back surgery requires a large initial cut, muscle dissection and tissue trauma, at Laser Spine Institute, we utilize state-of-the-art technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
+We are able to accomplish this through a very small incision in the neck or back.
+The result is a procedure that is less painful, less risky and requires less rehabilitation.

-To learn more about endoscopic spine procedures for the treatment of fragmented discs, contact Laser Spine Institute today.
-When you contact us, we can arrange for our doctors to review MRI or CT scan, absolutely free of charge.
+To learn more about minimally invasive spine procedures for the treatment of fragmented discs, contact Laser Spine Institute today.
+When you contact us, our experts can review your MRI or CT scan, absolutely free of charge.